Robersonville, North Carolina: History

-Throughout the 1990s and early 2000s, Eddie Vanderford and Harry Gray (Gray's Red Front and Central Whse), and Kenneth Roberson (Hardee's Whse.) were running the auction sales in Robersonville.
+Throughout the 1990s and early 2000s, Eddie Vanderford and Harry Gray (Gray's Red Front and Central Warehouse), and Kenneth Roberson (Hardee's Warehouse) were running the auction sales in Robersonville.
 In 2001, Harry Gray leased Gray's Warehouse to Philip Morris as a tobacco receiving station and Mr. Gray contracted tobacco through Lester Warren, station operator and agent for Philip Morris.
 In 2008, Harry Gray retired from the tobacco business and Alliance One International took over the receiving station with Mr. Warren still the operator.
-In fact, Robersonville still has a tobacco market receiving station, the only one in the area and Mr. Gray is still leasing the warehouse to Alliance One.
-There is more tobacco grown in the Robersonville area today then in many years due to increased demand and having the local tobacco receiving station.

 Robersonville has had a tobacco market since 1900.
 Central Warehouse and the Red Front Warehouses have been razed.
 Hardee's Warehouse is now owned by the Roberson's "Scattered Acres Farms."
 Gray's Warehouse is still receiving tobacco and tobacco is still King.
 Cotton is also one of the biggest cash crops.
 The growth of new industries brought new residential areas which opened to provide homes for the town's increased population – most notably New Town, a residential neighborhood that would become one of eastern North Carolina's most cohesive and civic-minded early 20th-century African-American communities.

 The newly acquired prosperity, improved educational opportunities, and modern municipal services fostered a lively cultural and social life in town, where entertaining diversions and several cultural, civic, and social groups flourished.
 Even during the Great Depression, economic expansion slowed drastically in Robersonville, but the municipality benefited from state and federal relief programs.
 Inexpensive sports and popular social pastimes, such as Little League Baseball and bridge, also eased the hardships for many during those rough years.